megastep/makeself/README.md

 directory of files.
 The resultant archive is actually a compressed (using gzip, bzip2, or compress) TAR archive, with a small shell script stub at the beginning.
-This small stub performs all the steps of extracting the files, running the embedded command, and removing the temporary files when it's all over.
-All what the user has to do to install the software contained in such an archive is to "run" the archive, i.e **sh nice-software.run**.
-I recommend using the "run" (which was introduced by some Makeself archives released by Loki Software) or "sh" suffix for such archives not to confuse the users, since they know it's actually shell scripts (with quite a lot of binary data attached to it though!).
+This small stub performs all the steps of extracting the files, running the embedded command, and removing the temporary files when done.
+All the user has to do to install the software contained in such an archive is to "run" the archive, i.e **sh nice-software.run**.
+I recommend using the ".run" (which was introduced by some Makeself archives released by Loki Software) or ".sh" suffix for such archives not to confuse the users, so that they will know they are actually shell scripts (with quite a lot of binary data attached to them though!).

-I am trying to keep the code of this script as portable as possible, i.e it's not relying on any bash-specific features and only calls commands that are installed on any functioning UNIX-compatible system.
+I am trying to keep the code of this script as portable as possible, i.e it is not relying on any bash-specific features and only calls commands that are installed on any functioning UNIX-compatible system.
 This script as well as the archives it generates should run on any Unix flavor, with any compatible